spectrocloud/librarium/docs/docs-content/getting-started/aws/deploy-manage-k8s-cluster-tf.md

 The [Spectro Cloud Terraform](https://registry.terraform.io/providers/spectrocloud/spectrocloud/latest/docs) provider allows you to create and manage Palette resources using Infrastructure as Code (IaC).
-With IaC, you can automate the provisioning of resources, collaborate in infrastructure changes, and maintain a single source of truth for your infrastructure.
+With IaC, you can automate the provisioning of resources, collaborate on changes, and maintain a single source of truth for your infrastructure.

 This tutorial will teach you how to use Terraform to deploy and update an Amazon Web Services (AWS) host cluster.
-You will learn how to create two versions of a cluster profile with different demo applications, update the deployed cluster with the new profile version, and then perform a cluster profile rollback.
+You will learn how to create two versions of a cluster profile with different demo applications, update the deployed cluster with the new cluster profile version, and then perform a rollback.

 ## Prerequisites